Experience Asia in Windstar Style.

 Diverge from the ordinary as you delve into the extraordinary during an 11-day cruise along the coasts of Thailand and the Malaysia Peninsula.
 Dine on pungent durian or warm naan bread paired with spicy tandoori chicken among the varied and distinct aromas of the Jonker Street food and restaurant fare in Malacca.
 Vault skyward in a double-decker elevator to the breathtaking observation deck on the 86th floor of Petronas Towers high above Kuala Lumpur.
 Snorkel or swim off the quiet shores of an isolated beach near Langkawi.
 Spend a late evening in Phuket dining, dancing or watching nightlife beneath the neon glow of a thriving waterfront along Patong Bay in Thailand.
 This cruise concludes among the buzzing scooters and towering skyscrapers in thriving Singapore, where you can step aboard the world’s fastest elevators to the world’s highest observation deck in Shanghai Centre, or book an optional tour to Angkor Wat where you can reflect among the largest religious monuments on the planet.

-Beijing (Tianjin) to Hong Kong - 11 Days
+Hong Kong to Tianjin (Beijing) - 11 Days

 Embark on a journey of discovery in China that will send your senses reeling.
-Taste dim sum in Hong Kong and tteokguk, rice cake soup in Seoul.
+Savor dim sum in Hong Kong.
 Soak in powder blue hot springs and taste the umami of oyster pancakes and stinky tofu offered by Taiwanese street vendors.
 Climb the Great Wall for an unparalleled view of China’s past and to the Star Bar for an unparalleled view of your ship in the present.

 Hong Kong to Bangkok - 12 Days